Does a denied claim affect my auto insurance rate? (2025)

 How can a denied claim affect my future insurability?

-- If you’ve had multiple denied claims, insurers may view you as a higher-risk customer, which could result in higher premiums or difficulty finding coverage.
+If you’ve had multiple denied claims, insurers may also view you as a higher-risk customer, which could result in higher premiums or difficulty finding coverage.

 Is there any way to avoid a denied claim impacting future rates?